 These power conditioners are frequently used for audio setups.
 It’s because audio is far more sensitive to interference and noise.
 So if you have a home recording studio or even an amplifier, you can use power managers to keep these devices safe and free from any background noise or interference.

-This issue is not limited to home theaters only and is a concern for various other electrical outlets.
-Most of these electronic devices are not safe from this noise or dirty power.
+This issue is not limited to home theaters only and concerns various other electrical outlets.
+Most of these electronic devices are unsafe from noise or dirty power.

 So a power conditioner works like a shield between the outlet and your device from any voltage fluctuations causing trouble to the overall performance of your device.

 Now, a power manager cleans the electrical power before it reaches the hardware before it reaches your device.
-So effectively, a power manager not only acts as a power filter but as a surge protector and manages the AC power distribution.
+So effectively, a power manager acts as a power filter and a surge protector and manages the AC power distribution.